lara-juniper/iOS-Python-TCP-Interface/README.md

 sudo pip install junos-eznc

-How to install Ansible on Ubuntu/Linux:commands:
+---->How to install Ansible on Ubuntu/Linux:commands:

 apt-get install ansible